-- Stay calm - Listen to the child attentively - Maintain eye contact - Allow the child to talk but do not press for information except to clarify what has happened - Do not use leading questions (questions which imply a certain answer) - Tell the child that they are not to blame for anything that has happened - Reassure the child that they were right to tell - Let the child know that other people will have to be told so that the abuse can stop - Try to explain what will happen next in a way the child can understand - Reassure the child that he or she will continue to receive support during the difficult time to come. - Make a written record, quoting the child's actual words.
+- Stay calm - Listen to the child attentively - Maintain eye contact - Allow the child to talk but do not press for information except to clarify what has happened - Do not use leading questions (questions which imply a certain answer) - Tell the child that they are not to blame for anything that has happened - Reassure the child that they were right to tell - Let the child know that other people will have to be told so that the abuse can stop - Try to explain what will happen next in a way the child can understand - Make a written record, quoting the child's actual words.
 Sign and date this.
-See guidance on Recording safeguarding issues. - Discuss with your Safeguarding Officer but do not delay if they are unavailable. - Make a referral to the local authority children's social care service for your area.
+See guidance on Recording safequarding issues. - Discuss with your Safeguarding Officer but do not delay if they are unavailable. - Make a referral to the local authority children's social care service for your area.
 See below. - If unsure whether to refer, consult the children's social care service. - Inform the Diocesan Safeguarding Adviser of your referral.